Apaquet37/CircuitPython/README.md

 # CircuitPython
 My CircuitPython assignments:

+*As of 10/30/19, all CircuitPython code is commented*
 ## LED Fade
 In this assignment I learned how to code for an LED in circuitpython and then make the LED fade in and out.
 ## Servo Capacitive Touch